dotnet/docs/docs/fsharp/fsharp-language-reference/members/explicit-fields-the-val-keyword.md

 # Explicit Fields: The val Keyword

 The `val` keyword is used to declare a location to store a value in a class or structure type, without initializing it.
 Storage locations declared in this manner are called *explicit fields*.
 Another use of the `val` keyword is in conjunction with the `member` keyword to declare an auto-implemented property.
-For more information on auto-implemented properties, see [Properties &#40;F&#35;&#41;](Properties-%5BFSharp%5D.md).
+For more information on auto-implemented properties, see [Properties](properties.md).

 ## Syntax